Worgav Principalities and Powers

 Dice station with six symbolic ability lights and probability glow

 Roll (Average of 2NPD10) for each ability.
-Normal range is 2–9.
+Normal range is 2-9.
 Reroll Ns and Ps, gaining +500 Cr each (no fumbles on these rolls).
 Remaining fractional remainders of 0.5 from all six rolls may be added as whole points to any ability of your choice.
-Two special abilities may reach 10, or one ability may reach up to 11.
+Without a specific peculiarity, two special abilities may reach 10, or one special ability may reach 11.
+With the required peculiarity, one special ability may reach 12.

 10–14 (very low)10–12 yrs500 CrN: +2,000 Cr | P: +2,000 Cr + Protégé Trait